 "D. Discussion

-Discuss the results; here are some suggestions for questions you may want to answer:
+Discuss the results; here are some suggestions for questions you may

 1. Which of the cholesterol sources contains more lipid in g/g of lipid source?